-- keeping within designated travel routes

-- maintaining full observation

-- executing full turns to the left and right

-- lateral stability issues when cornering with a load

-- procedures for stacking of loads

-- lifting of unit-type loads including palleted and un-palleted - undercutting when lifting and placing loads - · reasons for smooth use of all hydraulic controls, particularly at height - factors that affect safe and effective transportation of loads - loading-out tower requirements - factors and examples that determine where loads can and cannot be placed - explain methods of communication, radio protocol, hand signals etc for unit loads - use of stabilisers
+- keeping within designated travel routes - maintaining full observation - procedures for travelling with large surface area-type loads - executing full turns to the left and right - lateral stability issues when cornering with a load - procedures for stacking of loads - lifting of unit-type loads including palleted and un-palleted - undercutting when lifting and placing loads - reasons for smooth use of all hydraulic controls, particularly at height - factors that affect safe and effective transportation of loads - handling of irregular shaped loads - loading-out tower requirements - factors and examples that determine where loads can and cannot be placed - methods of communication, radio protocol, hand signals and so forth. for unit loads - use of stabilisers

-- · keep within designated travel routes - maintain full observation - explain the process for the lifting of unit-type loads including palleted and un-palleted - explain the undercutting when lifting and placing loads - describe the reasons for smooth use of all hydraulic controls, particularly at height - explain the factors that can affect the safe and effective transportation of loads - explain loading-out tower requirements - explain the factors and give examples that determine where loads can and cannot be placed - explain methods of communication, radio protocol, hand signals etc for unit loads - align and enter accurately to prevent damage to a load this should be observed during practical assessment - demonstrate correct use of stabilisers this should be observed during practical assessment - ensure travel speeds do not exceed terrain type, load type and clear of any route hazards this should be observed during practical assessment - lift 1 x load that is not less than 50% of machine rated capacity onto a loading-out tower this should be observed during practical assessment - retrieve a load at height (not less than 50% of machine rated capacity from a loading-out tower) and lower to ground level this should be observed during practical assessment - lift a load for travel and reverse with the load for a minimum of 20 metres this should be observed during practical assessment - place all loads accurately at given predetermined points this should be observed during practical assessment - stack 3 x loads of equal dimensions that are suitable for stacking this should be observed during practical assessment - unstack 3 x stacked loads and place them next to each other on the ground this should be observed during practical assessment - lift a load weighing less than the machine lift capacity at full horizontal reach and place the load at ground level using the full horizontal reach of the machine - this should be observed during practical assessment - follow given signals and instructions this should be observed during practical assessment - maintain machine stability and ensure safe parameters are not exceeded on a lift this should be observed during practical assessment - execute full turns to the left and right this should be observed during practical assessment explain lateral stability issues when cornering with a load place and remove loads from a vehicle
+- keep within designated travel routes this should be observed during practical assessment - maintain full observation this should be observed during practical assessment - explain the process for the lifting of unit-type loads including palleted and un-palleted - explain the undercutting when lifting and placing loads - demonstrate undercutting when lifting and placing loads this should be observed during practical assessment

+- describe the reasons for smooth use of all hydraulic controls, particularly at height - explain the factors that can affect the safe and effective transportation of loads - explain the factors to be taken into account when handling irregular shaped loads - explain loading-out tower requirements - explain the factors and give examples that determine where loads can and cannot be placed - explain methods of communication, radio protocol, hand signals and so forth. for unit loads - explain how large surface area loads can affect clear vision and what procedures should be followed - align and enter accurately to prevent damage to a load this should be observed during practical assessment - demonstrate correct use of all stabilisers this should be observed during practical assessment - ensure travel speeds do not exceed terrain type, load type and clear of any route hazards this should be observed during practical assessment - lift 1 x load that is not less than 50% of machine rated capacity onto a loading-out tower this should be observed during practical assessment - retrieve a load at height (not less than 50% of machine rated capacity from a loading-out tower) and lower to ground level this should be observed during practical assessment - lift a load for travel and reverse with the load for a minimum of 20 metres this should be observed during practical assessment - place all loads accurately at given predetermined points this should be observed during practical assessment - stack 3 x loads of equal dimensions that are suitable for stacking this should be observed during practical assessment - de-stack 3 x stacked loads and place them next to each other on the ground this should be observed during practical assessment - lift a load weighing less than the machine lift capacity at full horizontal reach and place the load at ground level using the full horizontal reach of the machine - this should be observed during practical assessment - follow given signals and instructions this should be observed during practical assessment - maintain machine stability and ensure safe parameters are not exceeded on a lift this should be observed during practical assessment - execute full turns to the left and right this should be observed during practical assessment - explain lateral stability issues when cornering with a load place and remove loads from a vehicle